jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Slicer Beetle.md

 RacialMods:
 Languages:
 SQ: compression
+SpecialAbilities:
+  Crippling Bite (Ex): >
-SpecialAbilities: Crippling Bite (Ex) A slicer beetle's bite attack threatens a critical hit on a roll of 19-20.
+    A slicer beetle's bite attack threatens a critical hit on a roll of 19-20.
 If a slicer beetle scores a critical hit on a target, its mandibles cut deep, resulting in a wound that causes 1d6 bleed and leaving its foe staggered for 1d3 rounds from the tremendous pain dealt.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: